nikvaessen/asr-wer/README.md

 sentences = [" this is an example ", "  hello goodbye  ", "  "]

 print(jiwer.Strip()(sentences))
-# prints: ['this is an example ', "hello goodbye", ""]
+# prints: ['this is an example', "hello goodbye", ""]
 # note that there is an empty string left behind which might need to be cleaned up
 ```